Table of Contents

 - Having completed the task, she felt proud.

-2. Using Past Participle Phrases in the Middle of a Sentence
+2. In the Middle of a Sentence

 - The book, written by a famous author, became a bestseller.